open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

   :alt: Headstage test board popup window
   :width: 400

-.. note:: The headstage test module will only work if you have *not* updated your basestation firmware.
+.. note:: The headstage tests have been re-enabled as of plugin version 0.5.x.
 However, we have also found that the headstage tests are rarely needed to accurately diagnose a problem with data transmission.
 If you are unsure whether your headstage is functional, swapping it out with a different headstage is usually more informative than running the headstage tests.

 Updating basestation firmware
 ######################################

-The version 0.5.x of the Neuropixels PXI plugin requires a basestation firmware update.
+Version **0.5.x** of the Neuropixels PXI plugin requires a basestation firmware update.
 The latest firmware (BS169, BSC176) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/add-geometries/Resources/imec-firmware-for-plugin-0.5.x.zip>`__.

 The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
 If your basesation firmware version is "2.0169" and your basestation connect board firmware version is "3.2176", you already have the latest firmware installed.